Sheberghan: Economy

-Sheberghān is surrounded by irrigated agricultural land.
+Sheberghan is surrounded by irrigated agricultural land, which supplies fruits and vegetables to other cities.

-With Soviet assistance, exploitation of Afghanistan's natural gas reserves began in 1967 at the Khowaja Gogerak field, 15 kilometers east of Sheberghān in Jowzjan Province.
+It is also important to the energy infrastructure of Afghanistan.
+With Soviet assistance, exploitation of Afghanistan's natural gas reserves began in 1967 at the Khowaja Gogerak field, 15 km east of Sheberghan in Jowzjan Province.
 The field's reserves were thought to be 67 billion cubic meters.
-In 1967, the Soviets also completed a 100-kilometer gas pipeline linking Keleft in the Soviet Union with Sheberghān.
+In 1967, the Soviets also completed a 100-kilometer gas pipeline linking Keleft in the Soviet Union with Sheberghan.
 To demonstrate how natural gas reserves could be used as an alternative to expensive petroleum imports, the United States Department of Defense spent $43 million on a natural gas filling station.